-- Only courses with a grade equivalent to 70 and above are eligible for transfer. - Transfer courses are noted on the transcript as "TR" and are not included in the GPA computation. - For transfer students, 50 percent of the credits of corresponding to the required major must be completed at Azm.
+- Students transferring to Azm University must be in residence their last two semesters completing no less than 30 major credits and complete, in total, no less than 50% of all courses from the curriculum. - Only courses with a grade equivalent to 70 and above are eligible for transfer. - Transfer courses are noted on the transcript as "TR" and are not included in the GPA computation.